-Student Employment - This is a cooperative program between the Federal Government and G.C. in which a student may be placed by the Financial Aid Office in a department or office on or off campus to work at the rate of \$2.30 per hour.
+Student Employment - This is a cooperative program between the federal government and Galveston College in which a student may be placed to work in a department or office on or off-campus by the Financial Aid Office.
 A student must be at least half-time and demonstrate financial need.